royerlab/inTRACKtive/public/docs/file_format.md

 IDs (columns) it is part of.
 The total shape of the array is then `(n_points, n_tracks)`.
 Thus, fetching a row is used to get all tracks associated with a given point.
 This is effectively an adjacency matrix.
 In the sample data, each point belongs to at most one track.
 Values in the array don't matter, just the presence of a nonzero element which indicates a connection.
-This is becasue the data we're interested in (the track ID) is encoded by the column index.
+This is because the data we're interested in (the track ID) is encoded by the column index.

 This is the first query run when points are selected.